futianfan/clinical-trial-outcome-prediction/README.md

 It is downloaded from [ClinicalTrial.gov](https://clinicaltrials.gov/).
 It is 8.6+G, containing 348,891+ clinical trial records.
-The data size grows with time.
+The data size grows with time because more clinical trial records are added.